Zapatista coffee cooperatives: The structure of the cooperatives

 The general assembly of the producers is the supreme body of the cooperatives, which is convened at least once a year and elects a new administrative council every 3 years.
 In total, there are around 2.500 producers included, while the amount of coffee that goes to the solidarity networks is hundreds of tonnes, depending the special conditions each year.
 They are an integral part of the Zapatista movement and therefore, they cooperate with the political structures of the movement, the Good Government Councils.
 Respecting their decisions, which aim at the wider interests of the autonomous structures and communities.

 The Zapatista coffee cooperatives are maybe the most obvious example of the development of alternative and autonomous economical structures in Chiapas.
-Through their operation, the producers don’t depend on the local or global market.
-Through the collective organization and the cooperation with the solidarity networks of disposal, the producers receive one price for their product that can cover the cost of production while also bringing them an dignified income, which increases over the years.
+Through their operation, the producers don't depend on the local or global market.
+Through the collective organization and the cooperation with the solidarity networks of disposal, the producers receive one price for their product that can cover the cost of production while also bringing them a dignified income, which increases over the years.
 Also, they gain access to common structures and technical support.
 But it is not only the producers that benefit.
 For as long as the cooperatives develop and improve their functions, they contribute some amount of their income to the autonomous programs of education, health, and to other social structures.
 Furthermore, the initiatives and the organizations that participate in the solidarity networks of disposal return some amount of their incomes for the same reasons, to the Zapatista communities.
 In this way, the coffee cooperatives operate as a driving force of the Zapatista movement.